A fully-functional ‘Utility room’ makes your home truly complete: a post-pandemic perspective for home buyers!

 9. Hooks on the walls or even cabinets come in handy

 - Hooks are really useful, especially, if you don’t have much space in the cabinets or shelves

 - A peg rail with multiple hooks can do wonders when space runs out.
 Even other-wise, there are many items that you would like handy hanging on the hooks, which are easily visible, easy to grab, and need ventilation

 - You could also have many hanging, vertical accessories to hang the shoes to the upper parts of the wall

 - There are multiple options for storage like hanging shoe bags, aprons and towels

-- These also allow you to get the wet-items all aired-up (for drying) on hangers or hooks
+- These also allow you to get the wet items all aired up (for drying) on hangers or hooks

 10. Plan your cabinets well, and provision for water connection, electricity and air-vents

-Clearly, utility room is often NOT given the kind of attention and thought it deserves.
+Clearly, the utility room is often NOT given the kind of attention and thought it deserves.
 Post-pandemic, this area assumes even greater importance.
-You need your own laundry, and be independent on washing, drying and ironing your own clothes.
-There is no better and safer way to make sure your clothes do not change hands too frequently than to take charge of your own garments, storage items, and varying seasonal needs of your family!
+You need your own laundry, and be independent in washing, drying and ironing your own clothes.
+There is no better and safer way to make sure your clothes do not change hands too frequently than to take charge of your own garments, storage items, and the varying seasonal needs of your family!

-So, an extremely efficient utility room will need good amount of planning and attention in the times to come!
+So, an extremely efficient utility room will need a good amount of planning and attention in the times to come!